redis/redis-doc/docs/reference/modules/modules-native-types.md

 linkTitle: "Native types API"
 weight: 1
 description: >
-    How to use native types in a Redis module
+    How to use native types in a Redis feature module
 aliases:
     - /topics/modules-native-types
 ---

-Redis modules can access Redis built-in data structures both at high level, by calling Redis commands, and at low level, by manipulating the data structures directly.
+Redis feature modules can access Redis built-in data structures both at high level, by calling Redis commands, and at low level, by manipulating the data structures directly.